magento/devdocs/guides/v1.0/install-gde/install/install-web.md

 See one of the following sections:

 *	<a href="#instgde-install-prereq">Before you start your installation</a>
-*	<a href="#instgde-install-magento-web">Installing the Magento software using the web interface</a>
+*	<a href="#instgde-install-magento-web">Installing the Magento software using the Setup Wizard</a>
-*	<a href="#instgde-install-magento-reinstall">Reinstalling the Magento software</a>

 This section discusses how to install the Magento software using a web-based wizard interface.
-To install Magento from the command line, see <a href="#running-the-command-line-installer">Install Magento software using the command line</a>.
+To install Magento from the command line, see <a href="{{ site.gdeurl }}install-gde/install/install-cli.html">Install Magento software using the command line</a>.

 <h2 id="instgde-install-prereq">Before you start your installation</h2>